-Our interactive environmental sustainability induction is currently being updated, but in the meantime you can find out how green you are and discover how you can become more sustainable with the Green Impact self-assessment tool.
+You should complete our interactive environmental sustainability induction on Blackboard; it is currently being updated but the majority of the information will still be relevant.
+You can also find out how green you are and discover how you can become more sustainable with the Green Impact self-assessment tool.

 If you have any suggestions for events or campaigns we could run or you would like to engage in the implementation and oversight of our sustainability strategy, please get in touch with Bec Bennett, Environmental Sustainability Officer, or provide any general feedback by email.
 Trade Union representatives are also encouraged to get in touch if they wish to be involved with this.